relaycorp/veraid-authority/docs/api.md

 permalink: /api
 nav_order: 2
 ---
-# API server
+# Organisation Management API

-This server exposes a RESTful API to manage VeraId organisations and the endpoint needed by the Awala integration (if enabled).
+The API server contains the RESTful API to manage VeraId organisations under the prefix `/orgs`.

 ## Authentication and authorisation